Samaybyte/monty/README.md

 # monty
-Project for Stacks, Queues - LIFO, FIFO
+Project for C language - on Stacks, Queues - LIFO, FIFO